DDI-Talent/python-shiny-app-template/README.md

 ## Pre-requisistes

 - You will need a GitHub account created with your student email account (e.g. `s12345678@ed.ac.uk`).
-This github account needs to be anonymous, so when asked use your **EXAM NUMBER** as your github username.
+This github account needs to be anonymous, so when asked use your **EXAM NUMBER** as your GitHub username.
+- If you already have a GitHub account, please change your username to your **EXAM NUMBER** OR create a new GitHub account for this assessment.
 - To create a new github account go to <https://github.com/signup> and sign up.
 - You should not have to make any payments or disclose any personal information.
 Use your student email (It is visible only to you.
 You can change that later).

 ## 1. Get started with a shinyapps.io account